remix-run/react-router/examples/README.md

 React Router Examples
 =====================

-To run and development examples:
+To run the examples:

 1. Clone this repo
 2. Run `npm install`
-3. Start the development server with `npm run examples`
+3. Start the development server with `npm run examples` from the root level of this project
 4. Point your browser to http://localhost:8080